Leyte Island, Philippines

 Chiang Mai, Thailand

 "Chiang Mai is a beautiful place but we have seen many people get caught up in the dream without really thinking things through.
-Come here for awhile, get to know the people and not just the people hanging out in the bars and get to know the culture," advised one expat in Chiang Mai.
-Another expat living in Chiang Mai said, "There are over 5000 expat families living in this city.
+Come here for awhile, get to know the people and not just the people hanging out in the bars and get to know the culture," advised one member in Chiang Mai.
+Another member living in Chiang Mai said, "There are over 5000 expat families living in this city.
 Because of this, there are literally hundreds of programs and clubs to join.
 From "Little League" to ballet classes to chess clubs to golf schools, this city is a great place for families.
 Our family was lucky enough to be transferred here for work."

 Lonely Planet Introducing Chiang Mai, Thailand